Alessandro-Dodon/pyvar/functions/README.md

 - Plots for MC and HS?
 Graphs from tests look weird

 - Uniform across all models and py files the params names (z, etc)

+- Add NaN checker/ blocker in each function